 The first phase of the production process ends with the derivation of the Design Brief.
-The Sections composing the Design Brief (Figure 19) are individually addressed by the involved stakeholders in dedicated subprocesses.
-These subprocesses are given in Figure 20 and contain a 'looping' structure.
+The Sections composing the Design Brief (Figure 20) are individually addressed by the involved stakeholders in dedicated subprocesses.
+These subprocesses contain a 'looping' structure.
 This means that the implicated actors all work on a specific section of the Design Brief by iteratively making contributions, which at the end of each cycle are evaluated by the Engineering Manager.
 Once approved, the specific process is considered complete.

-Figure 19: Sections composing the Design Brief
+Figure 20: Sections (optional) composing the Design Brief